bboddulu/Loan-Prediction-practice-problem-AnalyticsVidhya/README.md

 # Loan-Prediction-practice-problem-AnalyticsVidhya

-Code for hackathon with ROC Accuracy 74%
+Python Code for Analytic Vidhya Loan Prediction data hackathon.I was able to solve this problem with ROC Accuracy 74%.